 The third position is the persecutor.
 “I’m OK, but you are not.
 You need what I’ve got, because you’re not OK.”
 In the Assembly, this position is held by leaders, who believe, “Because you’re not OK, it doesn’t matter what I do to you, and because I am OK, it’s all for your good.”
 Assembly members begin to take on this position, also, as they identify with the group and attempt to influence others by recruiting, shepherding, etc. Empathy and conscience are repressed in persecutor mode.
 Judgmentalism and contempt are fostered and become predominant feelings.

-But to sum it up so far, Dr. Burks convinced Steve and me that one of the of the goals of cult recovery is to get to the "I’m OK, you’re OK" position and start growing again:
+Dr. Burks convinced me that one of the goals of recovery from the Assembly experience is to get to the "I’m OK, you’re OK" position and start growing again:

-• ** to stop thinking that we have something everyone else needs (Rescuer)
+** Stop thinking that I have something everyone else needs (Rescuer)

-** to stop communicating that others need to listen to us for their own good (Persecutor)
+** Stop communicating that others need to listen to me for their own good (Persecutor)

-** to work on communications that are kind and respectful, but also thoughtful and principled (Adult).
+** Work on communications that are respectful and kind, but also thoughtful and principled (Adult).